babaygt/eatyq/README.md

 2. From the dashboard, create a new menu.
 3. Add categories to your menu.
 4. Add items to your categories, including descriptions, prices, and images.
-5. Generate a QR code for your menu to share with customers.
-(Upcoming)

-### QR Code Generation (Upcoming)
+### QR Code Generation

-The QR code generation functionality is currently under development and will be available soon.
-This feature will allow restaurant owners to generate QR codes for each menu.
-Customers can scan these QR codes to directly access the restaurant’s digital menu page.
+1. Navigate to the menu page for which you want to generate a QR code.
+2. Click the "Show QR Code" button to display the QR code.
+3. Use the "Download QR Code" button to save the QR code as an image.
+4. The QR code can be styled or plain.
+Toggle between styles using the provided button.

-### Public Menu Page (Upcoming)
+### Public Menu Page

-The public menu page is accessible via a unique URL generated along with the QR code.
-It displays the restaurant's menu in an interactive format, allowing patrons to browse categories and items.
+The public menu page is now fully implemented and accessible via a unique URL generated along with the QR code.
+It displays the restaurant's menu in an interactive format, allowing patrons to:

+- Browse categories
+- View item details including descriptions, prices, and images
+- Search for specific items

+### Search Functionality

+1. On both the admin menu page and the public menu page, you'll find a search bar above the list of items.
+2. Enter a search term to filter items by name or description.
+3. The list of items will update in real-time as you type.
+4. This feature helps both restaurant managers and customers quickly find specific items.

 ## Contributing